neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 cloning.
 Two steps are needed before you can do this process:

 1. You need to install git locally on your computer.
-2. You need to add an ssh key to your github page (or you can clone using https).
+2. You need to add an ssh key to your Github page (or you can clone using https).
+For context, using an ssh key allows you to authenticate your computer with Github automatically using a cryptographic protocol.
+This process tends to make working with git more smooth when developing your code, as you are automatically authenticated when you start up a new session and don't have to type in your username and password every time you want to sync the Github repository with your local computer.

 For step one,
 - If you are on a linux machine, type `sudo apt-get update` and then